 Members of DEMAP have proven that not all deprivation indices are useful to measure this concept in Spain.
 They have now proposed a deprivation index for small areas in Spain (IPAP) based on illiteracy and unemployment rates and the percentage of manual labourers.

 Each municipality has been assigned a number of points, thus enabling permanent grading of geographical areas, ranking from a lesser to a higher degree of deprivation.
 Zero indicates average deprivation.
-The deprivation index is included in the Socio-demographic Interactive Atlas for SPAIN (AISE).

 Please refer to the following paper for more details on methods and results: